 Knowing your child’s language processing style and the right strategies will help you support them on the path to developing the ability to produce novel, original language.
 Some children can get stuck in the early stages of Natural Language Acquisition and without assistance they may continue to script and echo and may have trouble moving to Stage 3 to start generating novel language to express their ideas.

 I am a registered, trained clinician by Meaningful Speech in the Natural Language Acquisition approach.
 I help gestalt language processors move from scripting and echolalia to original, self-generated language.
-I support lots of gestalt language processors through both in person and online parent coaching.

 Check out my blog posts on gestalt language processing: